DO YOU SUFFER FROM DENTAL PHOBIA?

 Making that first phone call to the dentist can sometimes be the most difficult part.

 The team are experienced in helping those with dental phobia and are more than happy to support you in any way they can, even if that support is just lending an ear while you talk through your fears.
-You don't even need to make an appointment - call us for a chat, decide if we are the right team for you and call back when you're ready to book in.
+You don't even need to make an appointment - call us for a chat, decide if we are the right team for you and call back when you are ready to book an appointment.

 Telling friends or family that you're thinking of booking an appointment can be helpful.